WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Recorded in the Guinness World Records for a while as the largest shopping center in the world, this gigantic complex is a city within a city!
 In case of rain, this is a great spot to spend a day in Busan.

-There are countless shops, restaurants and cafes.
+There are countless shops, restaurants, and cafes.
 There is a children’s play area, an ice rink, an art gallery, bookstore, cinema on three floors, food court in the basement, and above all: SpaLand Centum City.
 A huge spa, not to be missed if you want to experience Korean hot baths, for only 15,000 won for 4 hours.

 Take metro line 1 to Seomyeon, then line 2.
 Get off at Centum City (Senteom Siti), exit 12.
 Walk 5 minutes.
+(LOCATION)

-24. Busan Tower and Yongdusan Park
+24. Enjoy the view at Busan Tower and Yongdusan Park

 The highlight of the Nampo-dong district is Yongdusan Park accessible by an escalator from Gwangbok-ro shopping street.
 There you will find a traditional pavilion, many statues, and even a floral clock.